markravinet/genotyping_pipeline/README.md

 3. Forward read location - this should be the **full path** to the forward read
 4. Reverse read location - this should be the **full path** to the reverse read
 5. Adapter name - the name for the adapter sequences - this should be one of the set of options outlined below.

+**A quick note on sample names!** The script will split names based on underscores, so if your samples are called `FH_99` and `FH_100` for example, it will merge them all into a sample called `FH`.
+So to avoid this, you need to alter them so that they are called `FH99` and `FH100`

 Adapters should be written exactly as one of the following options:
 - `Illumina_UD-PE`